juanqr7/lab_vision/lab0_intro/questions.md

 find . -path './Homeworks' -prune will look for paths except directory with the name Homeworks.

 5. Where is the file ``xxxxxx``
     >   Command find / -iname 'xxxxxx'.
 Looks for the file named 'xxxxxx' from the root.
-No paths were found
+Paths leading to directory /etc/ were found but permission is denied

 6. How many files with ``gnu`` in its name are in ``dir``
     >   Command find /usr/src -iname '*gnu*' looks in directory path /usr/src for any file containing the word gnu anywhere in the file name